Get

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!

 I’ve seen too many cases of anemic dogs and cats to recommend anything but using a reliable flea preventative.
-Avoid the cheaper products because they often don’t work.
-Also, please don’t use flea prevention for dogs or cats.
-It is usually hazardous because cats lack certain enzymes, and that makes these products, when applied, highly toxic to cats.
+Avoid the cheaper products that are over the counter because they often don’t work.
+Also, please don’t use flea prevention for dogs on cats.
+It is usually hazardous because cats lack certain enzymes, and that can make these products highly toxic to cats when applied.

 Dogster divider_v1_NEW_MAY_24_